A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0-9

 Fill In the blanks, then press Score to check your answers

-a cane he twirled around his ring finger
+a that he twirled around his diamond ring finger

 As they rode him in custody down to the station